MainulDip/JavaEveryday/java-lang-basic-104-AsynchronousJava.md

   4. Use that reference to invoke the callback method.

 https://www.geeksforgeeks.org/asynchronous-synchronous-callbacks-java/
-### Lambda:
+### Lambda | SAM implementation:
 In Java Lambda is used to implement `SAM` interface, its implementation signature is `(props:T) -> {}`.
 Note, there is no return type like kotlin, as the return type is declared in the `SAM` interface class.

 ### Runnable vs Callable:
 Both interfaces are designed to represent a task that can be run by multiple threads.
-We can run Runnable tasks using the Thread class or ExecutorService, whereas we can only run Callables using the latter/ExecutorService.
+We can run Runnable tasks using the Thread class or ExecutorService, whereas we can only run Callable using the latter/ExecutorService.

 ```java
 // Runnable